Josephkready/ZoomRecorder/README.md

 # ZoomRecorder
 Automated zoom meeting recorder with full desktop and audio support.
 Built for **windows**.
 This uses the installable version of Zoom and OBS.
-Shout out to https://github.com/BigchillRK/Zoom-Meeting-and-Recording to source code and inspiration.
+Shout out to https://github.com/BigchillRK/Zoom-Meeting-and-Recording for the source code and inspiration.
 He has great explanations of the setup, so I am coping most of the setup information from there.

 # Installation